Proposed changes on enforcement of Equality Act

 - Types of discrimination are more limited in Northern Ireland – in

-particularthe reasonable adjustment duty is more important because ‘disability-related discrimination’ cannot really be used;
+particularthe reasonable adjustment duty is more important because ‘disability-related discrimination’ is only of limited use;

 - Education: disability discrimination in Northern Ireland – including problems as to whether discriminatory competence standards in exams are covered;